JavierCabero/squares-army/README.md

 # Squares Army

 Catch followers by getting close to them and increase your army to marvelous sizes.
 Fight enemies with smaller armies than yours and watch out for those who have bigger ones!

+Simple AI based on Seek and Flee steering behaviors.
+The enemies will not rush you if they are too low.

+### Controls
+- AWSD for movement.
+- P for freezing your army.
+- L for elastic launch.

-## Required libraries with links (Windows setup)
+### Required libraries with links (Windows setup)

 Here are my paths (as set in the project configuration).
 If you want you can set your own paths in project Properties -> Java Build Path -> Libraries